 League of Legends has its own language.
 Lane assignments, ability interactions, and map calls all get compressed into shorthand that experienced players use without thinking.
 If you're new, returning after a break, or just tired of nodding along when teammates type something you don't understand, this is the reference.

-This guide covers 30 terms organized into five categories: stats and damage mechanics, macro strategy, champion roles, in-game chat abbreviations, and ranked concepts.
+This guide covers the essential terms organized into five categories: stats and damage mechanics, macro strategy, champion roles, in-game chat abbreviations, and ranked concepts.
 Each entry gives you a clear definition and enough context to use the term correctly.

-You don't need to memorize all 30 before your next game.
+You don't need to memorize all of these before your next game.
 Scan the categories, pick the ones relevant to your role, and come back when new ones come up.

 Stats and Damage: Key League of Legends Mechanics